If you feel you are not getting enough out of life, you may be falling for one of three misconceptions that today’s society believes.

 “It makes us dumber: A psychiatrist at King’s College London University found that fussing with your email leads to a functional drop of 10 IQ points, more than smoking marijuana.”

-Surprisingly, the late founder of Apple, Steve Jobs, whose company invented the popular iPhone, put strict limits on his children’s use of technology.
+Even the late founder of Apple, Steve Jobs, put strict limits on his children’s use of technology.
 He told New York Times journalist Nick Bilton, “They haven’t used it [the iPad].
 We limit how much technology our kids use at home.”

 The journalist observed that a number of other business leaders in technology took a similar approach: “Chris Anderson, the former editor of Wired and now chief executive of 3D Robotics, a drone maker, has instituted time limits and parental controls on every device in his home.”